IPAT Verification Test

 IBM Written Test

 The written test is part of the recruitment process for applicants to the IBM school leavers programme or the eXtreme Blue IBM internship scheme.
 Technical applicants will sit a test comprising a set of multiple choice questions based on technical topics for you to answer.
 Applicants for business related schemes are asked to write an essay.
 As always, be careful of your spelling and grammar in the essay.
-Brush up on your essay writing skills with our written exercises pages
+Brush up on your essay writing skills and prepare for this assessment with our written exercises pages

 IBM Group Exercises